echonest/echoprint-server/README.md

 you can download it from http://echoprint.me/data/

 Use the fastingest.py tool to import this data like above:

-    python fastingest.py [-b]
+    python fastingest.py [-b] ~/Downloads/echoprint-dump*.json

-You can run fastingest many times on one or more machines, as long as you update the configuration information in fp.py
+You can run fastingest many times on one or more machines, as long as you update the configuration information for solr and tokyo tyrant in fp.py

 ## Evaluating fingerprint accuracy
 We provide an evaluation tool, _bigeval_, that can be used to test the accuracy of the fingerprint and server.

-You can test for _true negatives_ by creating a list of tracks that you know are not in the database:
-    find /new_music -type f > new_music
-Name the file new_music and put it in the same directory as bigeval.py.

 Run bigeval.py without any arguments to get a usage statement.
-As a simple test you could run
+This command will test 1000 random files.

     python bigeval.py -c 1000
-to test 1000 random files.

-Every 10 files tested, bigeval will print out a line that looks like this.
+For every 10 files tested, bigeval will print out a line that looks like this.

+    PR 0.0875 CAR 0.9125 FAR 0.0000 FRR 0.0875 {'tn': 0, 'err-api': 0, 'fp-a': 1, 'tp': 73, 'err-codegen': 0, 'fp-b': 0, 'err-data': 0, 'total': 80, 'fn': 6, 'err-munge': 0}

+This is what the fields mean:

+    PR           "probability of error"  a weighted measure of the overall goodness of the FP CAR          "correct accept rate"   probability that you will correctly identify a known song FAR          "false accept rate"     probability that you will say a song is there that is not FRR          "false reject rate"     probability that you will say a song is not there that is err-api      API error               # of times the API had a timeout or error err-data     data problem            # of times our datastore had an issue (missing data is the biggest culprit) err-codegen  codegen fail            # of times codegen did not return properly with data err-munge    munger err              # of times the munging process (downsampling, filtering, re-encoding etc) did not generate a playable file fp-a         false pos A             we had a false positive where the wrong song was identified fp-b         false pos B             we said a song was there that was not actually there tp           true pos                correct song chosen
+    tn           true neg                song correctly identified as not there fn           false neg               song there but we said it wasn't

-If an error occurrs during the matching, a line that looks like this will be printed.
+If an error occurs during the matching, a describing the error will be printed.

-If you supply the -p flag
+Use the -p flag to print extra information about the scores obtained from solr  when an error occurs to see how the server is choosing its winner.

-Use -1 to test a single file and print its score information
+Use -1 <file> to test a single file and print its score information

 A number of _munge_ parameters are available to bigeval.
 These parameters alter the input file before generating a fingerprint, to simulate noisy signals.
+Run bigeval.py --help to see the available options.
+These options require mpg123 and ffmpeg to be installed.

+You can test for _true negatives_ by creating a list of tracks that you know are not in the database:

+    find /new_music -type f > new_music

+Name the file new_music and put it in the same directory as bigeval.py.

 ## Notes